MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 To delete personal data stored locally on computers, use any standard Windows tools.

-### Steps to delete personal data with Microsoft Support
+### To delete personal data with Microsoft Support

+Use the following three steps to request that Microsoft deletes personal data in document tracking logs, administration logs, or usage logs for the Azure Rights Management service.

 **Step 1: Initiate delete request**
 [Contact Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) to open an Azure Information Protection support case with a request for deleting data from your tenant.
 You must prove that you are an administrator for your Azure Information Protection tenant and understand that this process takes several days to confirm.
 While submitting your request, you will need to provide additional information, depending on the data that needs to be deleted.